 For example, if you choose a cremation then the coffin cannot be made of metal.
-Should you choose to organise a green funeral or woodland burial, you may wish to choose an environmentally-friendly alternative, such as a wicker or cardboard coffin.
+Should you choose to organise a woodland burial or an eco-friendly funeral, you may wish to choose an environmentally-friendly alternative, such as a wicker or cardboard coffin.

-When it comes to choosing the right size coffin or casket, it’s helpful if you know the approximate height and weight of your loved one.
-Our funeral professionals will be able to advise you on the size of coffin that will be required.
+When it comes to choosing a coffin or casket, it’s important to get the size right.
+It's helpful if you know the approximate height and weight of your loved one so our funeral professionals are able to advise you on the size of coffin that will be required.